-Going to a job fair?
+Are you going to a job fair?
 Not sure what you ask?
 At job and career fairs, you have a brief window to impress each recruiter.
 One way to quickly stand out from the competition is to ask the right questions.
 Having a list of questions ready to ask is also a way to learn about companies that you may be interested in working at.

 Best Questions to Ask at Job Fairs